If you have a qualified disability and need assistance to complete your work, you can apply for a disability accommodation.

 Applicants for employment requesting an accommodation for a disability so that they may participate in the selection process should contact the Office of Institutional Equity and Title IX (OIETX): email@example.com.

-Faculty and staff members needing longer term accessible parking must obtain a municipal placard from the town/municipal clerk of their places of residence, or accessibility license plates from the Department of Motor Vehicles (Department of Motor Vehicles Accessible Permit Application Form).
-With this identification, there are a variety of long-term accessible parking options.
+- Faculty and staff members needing longer term accessible parking must obtain a municipal placard from the town/municipal clerk of their places of residence, or accessibility license plates from the Department of Motor Vehicles (Department of Motor Vehicles Accessible Permit Application Form)[pdf].
+With such identification, there is a variety of long-term accessible parking options.
 Note that the process does not automatically grant a permit that allows you to park next to your workplace, but works to determine the most reasonable transportation accommodation for you.
 For more information visit Transportation Services.